RPeschke/pyHDL/readme.md

         self.time = time
 ```

 The first thing this _data object_ communicates is its purpose.
 It is designed to store time.
-(Sure, in theory a careless programmer could use it to store the outside temperature in it.)
-In addition to communicating its purpose it also carries a value.
-Depending on the development of a given code base the fact that any specific _data object_ is a time object can be communicated with different mechanism.
-For example in C++ a common approach would be to just use a typedef which allows the user the convenience of not having to rewrite all the functions for each new _data object_ while still communicating the purpose of a given object.
-However, if required a _data object_ can be a complicated struct with many different members.
-The important thing is that they all these members would belong logically together.
+(Sure, in theory, a careless programmer could use it to store the outside temperature in it.)
+In addition to communicating its purpose, it also carries a value.
+Depending on the development of a given codebase the fact that any specific _data object_ is a time object can be communicated with a different mechanism.
+For example, in C++ a common approach would be to just use a typedef which allows the user the convenience of not having to rewrite all the functions for each new _data object_ while still communicating the purpose of a given object.
+However, if required, a _data object_ can be a complicated struct with many different members.
+The important thing is that all these members would belong logically together.
 For example, the current time can either be stored as UNIX time or as days, months, years, hours, minutes.
-In a given context, there might be a good reason to store time in days etc. Independent of its implementation a _data object_ communicates its value and its purpose to the user.
+In a given context, there might be a good reason to store time in days etc. independent of its implementation a _data object_ communicates its value and its purpose to the user.

 _Data objects_ are usually designed to be very simple and do not contain (much) functionality.
 All the functionality it provides is to access its value(s).